InseeFrLab/Trevas-Jupyter/README.md

 For instance, to write a CSV with a content delimited by `|` and quoted by `'`:

 `writeCSV(...?delimiter=%7C&quote=%27)`

+### (4) runSDMX

+Sources has to be `.csv` files for now.

+Second argument, `dataLocations` has to be a string separated field containing SDMX structure id and source location (ex: `structId1,dataLocation1,structId2,dataLocation2`)

 ## Launch with demo project